tonypaek/uni_value/readme.md

 ---
-title: "What is the worth of your education?"
+title: "What is the Worth of Your Education?"
 output: layout
 ---

-# What is the worth of your education?
+# Monetary Value of University Degree
 Tony Paek
 March 22, 2015

 ## Introduction
 ***
 The graph critique is based on the Economist's article titled *[It depends on what you study, not where](http://www.economist.com/news/united-states/21646220-it-depends-what-you-study-not-where)*.
 The article presents a scatter plot of the average rate of return on investment from 240 educational institution in the United States (shown below) and makes two following claims.

-1. what people studied affects the future earnings of graduates
+1. What people studied affects the future earnings of graduates.
-2. where people study does not affect the future earnings of graduates
+2. Where people study does not affect the future earnings of graduates.

 <img src="http://cdn.static-economist.com/sites/default/files/imagecache/original-size/images/print-edition/20150314_USC467_0.png" alt="Drawing" style="width: 700px;"/>

 ## Graph Critique
 ***
-The graph above has many issues, which are addressed below.
+The graph above has many issues, some of which are addressed below.

 ### 1. Two Claims in One Graph
 The author makes two claims from one graph.
 The first one is that what people study affects the earnings of graduates.
 The second is that where people studied does not affect the earnings.
 I intend to verify if those claims are true, by creating separate graphs that serve to answer those two questions separately.